liferay/lexicon-site/src/pages/docs/designPrinciples/typography.md

 </table>

-The specific cases of use of the different weights are defined in the "Type Styles" section.
+The specific use cases of the different weights are defined in the "Type Styles" section.

 #### Letter Case